leoduan/leoduan.github.io/index.md

 ## Some annoucements!

 * I will be visiting Université Paris Dauphine in the fall of 2026, thanks to my host Christian Robert.
-I look forward to developing new collaboration in the European science community -- send me an email & let's schedule to meet!
+I look forward to developing new collaboration in the European science community -- send me an email & let's meet!

 # Research Interests